Opentrino/Citrino-V/README.md

 # Citrino-V
-Citrino-V - The Virtualized Microprocessor for the Opentrino Project
+Citrino-V: The Virtualized Microprocessor for the Opentrino Project